opsec-infosec/42-Devcontainer/Readme.md

 Or you can use your own repo, and put your ssh keys in the .ssh directory.
 This will allow you to push, commit, and pull from your own github or gitlab repository.

 ## Advanced usage
 You can also open a terminal and connect to the running container (launched from vscode) and issue commands to the container.
-To do this, first do a docker ps and take note of the 42-Devcontainer name.
+To do this, first esecute: docker ps

+and take note of the 42-Devcontainer name.
 It should be somehthing like 42-devcontainer_devcontainer_development_1.

 To launch into the container, issue the following command: docker exec -it 42-devcontainer_devcontainer_development_1 /bin/zsh
 Assuming that the container name is 42-devcontainer_devcontainer_development_1